James Graham (rugby league): St Helens

-James signed with Saints as a junior in 2000, eventually playing his way through the Junior Academies before making his senior début against Castleford in August 2003.
+Graham signed with Saints as a junior in 2000, eventually playing his way through the Junior Academies before making his senior début against Castleford in August 2003.
 Graham already had leadership experience after captaining the England Academy in a famous series victory in Australia in 2004.

 Graham played for St Helens from the interchange bench in their 2006 Challenge Cup Final victory against Huddersfield.
 Then-Great Britain coach Brian Noble selected Graham in a friendly against New Zealand earlier in 2006 in the Castlemaine XXXX Test in which he made a try scoring début at Knowsley Road.
 St Helens reached the 2006 Super League Grand final to be contested against Hull FC, and Graham played from the interchange bench in Saints' 26–4 victory.
 As 2006 Super League champions, St Helens faced 2006 NRL Premiers the Brisbane Broncos in the 2007 World Club Challenge.
 Graham played from the substitute bench in Saints' 18–14 victory.